Manitoba Income Tax Calculator 2026: Usage Guide & Comparative Tax Rates

 What replaced the Manitoba Education Property Tax Credit for homeowners?

-How does Manitoba tax on split income work?
+How does the Manitoba tax on split income work?

 If you report federal tax on split income on line 40424 of your tax return, you also need to calculate a Manitoba Tax on Split Income using Part 3 of Form T1206.
 The Manitoba TOSI amount is entered on line 59 of Form MB428 and included on line 42800 of your return.
 This split income is taxed at a high rate of 17.4%, and you generally cannot use regular credits, such as the basic personal amount, to reduce this tax.
 TOSI applies to specific income from related businesses, including dividends, shareholder benefits, and certain partnership income.